-1.Bauer Nexus 2N Wide Hockey Skate Review
+3.Bauer Nexus 2N Wide Hockey Skate Review (for Really Wide Feet)

 You’re past that point where wide-foot skaters ask which skates are best for wide feet.
 At this point, you know that Bauer hockey skates are some of the widest on the market.
 That’s why you’re asking a more specific question: which Bauer ice skates are the widest?